Click Here to read more about the winners of the 2018 PYO Young Composers Competition.

-The Philadelphia Youth Orchestra is issuing a call for orchestra scores for its inaugural Young Composers Competition.
-The winner will have his or her orchestral piece premiered by the Philadelphia Youth Orchestra (PYO), an ensemble which is now in its 77th season, in Verizon Hall at The Kimmel Center for the Performing Arts.
+The Philadelphia Youth Orchestra is issuing a call for orchestra scores for its third annual Young Composers Competition.
+The winner will have his or her orchestral piece premiered by the Philadelphia Youth Orchestra (PYO), an ensemble which is now in its 79th season, in Verizon Hall at The Kimmel Center for the Performing Arts.

 The winning composer will correspond with Mr. Seyfried to discuss his or her score and make revisions as needed.
-The composer will be expected to travel to Philadelphia twice at the composer’s own expense.
-The first trip will be in April or May for a reading/working rehearsal with the orchestra.
+The composer will be expected to travel to Philadelphia twice.
+All expenses for travel and accommodations will be the responsibility of the composer.
+The first trip will be in March for a reading/working rehearsal with the orchestra.
 The composer will arrive on a Thursday or Friday to have a private coaching session with Mr. Seyfried prior to the orchestra reading rehearsal on a Saturday morning.
 The composer will have time after the rehearsal to consult with the Maestro Scaglione and Mr. Seyfried to consider any revisions.
 The composer will be mentored by Mr. Seyfried throughout the rehearsal process, as the orchestra encounters the work and necessary revisions are made.
 The second trip will be in June for the composer to attend the world premiere, and will last approximately 3 days.
 The composer will be furnished with a professional recording following the concert that will be suitable for his or her own non-commercial purposes.

 All scores submitted are not to have been professionally recorded, published, and not have any performance history of any kind.
 Works should be between 5 and 12 minutes in duration and scored for a maximum of the following instrumentation:

-The third place winner will receive no recording, but rather a cash prize of $500.
+The third place winner will receive a cash prize of $500.

 - Composer’s name, address, telephone number, e-mail address

 - Composer’s age (required), country of citizenship and gender (optional)